Bowel (Colorectal) Cancer

 Several people felt strongly that health professionals needed training in appropriate forms of communication.

-Since these interviews everyone diagnosed with colorectal cancer (also known as bowel cancer) in the NHS is treated by a team of experts in the diagnosis, treatment and management of people with bowel cancer.
-This team is known as the multi-disciplinary team (MDT).
-The MDT works together, sharing expertise, to plan and agree a treatment plan specific to individual needs.
+Since these interviews were conducted, people diagnosed with bowel (colorectal) cancer in the NHS are now treated by a team of experts who are specially trained in the diagnosis of, treatment of and management of people with bowel cancer (Macmillan Cancer Support 2024).
+This team is known as a multi-disciplinary team (MDT).
+The MDT works together and shares their expertise to plan and implement a treatment plan specific to individual needs.

 Copyright © 2024 University of Oxford.
 All rights reserved.